wxwisiasdf/TPT-Subframe-Mod/README.md

 - Show subframe debug position in the HUD.
 - Show CRAY FILT mode in the debug HUD.
 - Change stack mode shortcut to Shift-D.
+- Prevent C from switching out of config tool.